Southeastern Outings Dayhike at the Ruffner Mountain Nature Preserve in Birmingham

 NO DOGS OR SMOKING ALLOWED, PLEASE, ON ANY SOUTHEASTERN OUTINGS EVENTS.

 The organization currently has about 300 members.
-We scheduled eighty-four events during calendar year 2018 for an average of 7 fun events per month.
+We scheduled seventy-four events during calendar year 2020 for an average of 6 fun events per month.
 We enjoy the outdoors in all seasons throughout the year.
-Twenty-two people on average have participated in each hike during the first four months of 2019.

 SEO does not charge for participation in any of its outings.
 You do not have to be a member to participate in one or two SEO activities.
-Dues are only $10.
-Please contact Dan Frederick, President, 205-631-4680, or email@example.com for more information and to obtain three free monthly newsletters with membership application and a complete description of all our outdoor events.
+Dues are only $10 per family or household.
+Please contact Dan Frederick, President, 205-631-4680, or firstname.lastname@example.org for more information and to obtain three free monthly newsletters with membership application and a complete description of all our outdoor events.

 Southeastern Outings now has a website.
 Just go to seoutings.org to find announcements of all our upcoming outings scheduled plus some brief, general information about Southeastern Outings, a membership application and 1500 lovely photographs from most of our outings.